ADFG-DSF/GOAB/README.md

       release estimates.
 Be sure to update the script to add the port sampling data for the current year and update the ouput file to state the current year.

-  - v.`Spatial harvest and effort/`: Total harvest by port, user, and year from port sampling interview data.
+  - vi.`Spatial harvest and effort/`: Total harvest by port, user, and year from port sampling interview data.
 Used for providing harvest trends in managemnet reports/
     - a.`LC/`: Lingcod data/
       - (i).`LC_report_spatial_subset.R`: Lingcod interview harvest data
         for lingcod report/
     - b.`RF/`: Rockfish data. currently empty/

-  - vi.`Species_comp/`: Rockfish species composition data from port sampling biological sampling/
+  - vii.`Species_comp/`: Rockfish species composition data from port sampling biological sampling/
     - a.`RF by assemblage.R`: Species compositon and average weights per year at the assemblage level.
 Predicted weights based on length